Shuffles of Context-Free Languages along Regular Trajectories: Abstract

 \section{Abstract}

-In single-core processors, when multiple processes execute concurrently, they are, in practice, intertwined by a scheduler as a single thread of execution.
-The language-theoretic operation that corresponds to this is the \emph{shuffle} of two languages: in general, this is defined as the set of words obtained by interleaving words from the first and second language in an arbitrary fashion.
-It is well known that regular languages are closed under shuffles, while context-free languages (CFL) are not.
+In single-core processors, concurrency requires that multiple processes be interleaved into a single thread of execution by a scheduler.
+The language-theoretic operation that corresponds to this is the \emph{shuffle} of two languages: the set of words obtained by interleaving a word from each language in an arbitrary, letter-wise fashion.
+It is well known that regular languages are closed under shuffles, while context-free languages (CFLs) are not.

-Following an established line of research, this paper considers shufflings according to regular ``trajectories,'' that is, subject to scheduling constraints expressed by an automaton.
-Unsurprisingly, some trajectories, such as ``a word from the first language first, then a word from the second,'' allow for CFLs to be shuffled into CFLs, while some other trajectories do not.
+Following an established line of research, this paper considers shuffles according to regular ``trajectories,'' that is, subject to scheduling constraints expressed by an automaton.
+Unsurprisingly, some trajectories allow for CFLs to be shuffled into CFLs (e.g., simple concatenation of the two words), while others do not.
 This paper provides a robust toolset to show that a given trajectory would \emph{always} shuffle two nonregular CFLs into a nonCFL.
 In the case of deterministic CFLs (DCFLs), a salient trichotomy of trajectories depending on how they shuffle DCFLs is provided.

-These results are based on intricate expressiveness lemmas for CFLs and DCFLs of independent interest, the latter lemma relying on a recent result of \jas (MFCS'2021).
+These results are based on lemmata of independent interest regarding how pushdown automata (PDA) must invoke the stack when accepting a nonregular CFL or DCFL.
+The latter case relies on a recent result of \jas (MFCS'2021); answering an open question therein, it is demonstrated that said result cannot be generalized to arbitrary CFLs, leading to dedicated machinery for both cases.